Nancy Wake was far from a damsel in distress, and by the end of the war was number one on the Gestapo's Most Wanted list.

 “She is the most feminine woman I know, until the fighting starts,” he recalled fondly after the war.
 “Then, she is like five men.”

-Next, meet the suffragettes who defended women’s rights with jujutsu.
-Then learn about the women who powered WWII.
+After learning about Nancy Wake’s heroics during the French Resistance, meet the suffragettes who defended women’s rights with jujutsu.
+Then learn about the women who powered World War II.